-We have had an outbreak of Influenza A (H1N1 pdm09) in Nepal in the months of July and August.
-More than 360 cases were recorded with 10 deaths.
-India has also experienced large number of flu cases during this monsoon season.
-Children less than 5 years of age, pregnant women, and persons over age 65 years and the ones with chronic medical conditions or weakened immune system are at risk of getting a severe illness or complications from the flu.
-We urge everyone particularly the high risk group to be immunized with the flu vaccine.
+There have been outbreaks of Influenza A (H1N1 pdm09) in Nepal from time to time.
+Children less than 5 years of age, pregnant women, persons over age 65 years and the ones with chronic medical conditions or weakened immune system are at risk of getting a severe illness or complications from the flu.
+We urge everyone particularly the high risk group to be immunized with the flu vaccine annually.

 Who should take the flu vaccine? – It is now recommended that any person over 6 months of age who does not have contra-indication to getting the flu vaccine should get it.
 The vaccine is considered safe, and has minimal side effects.
 The vaccine causes antibodies to reach their full protective levels within two weeks.
 It is safe and effective for children over 6 months of age.
 Because children’s immune systems are not as developed as adults, previously unimmunized children from 6 months to 8 years of age should receive two injections a month apart to achieve full protection.

 The vaccine is considered safe to use at any stage of pregnancy and because pregnant women can have more severe illness from the flu, they are strongly recommended to get the flu vaccine.
 This will prevent flu in pregnancy and also minimize risk of flu in the baby since a baby less than 6 months old is not eligible to get the flu vaccine.